GSM frequency bands for 2G

 Smart 897.5-905/942.5-950 MHz 7.5 MHz

-Islacom 905-915/950-960 MHz 10 MHz
+Globe 905-915/950-960 MHz (formerly owned by Islacom) 10 MHz

 GSM-1800 uses 1710–1785 MHz to send information from the mobile station to the base transceiver station (uplink) and 1805–1880 MHz for the other direction (downlink).
 Duplex spacing is 95 MHz.
-GSM 1800 frequencies can carry more traffic than GSM 900 due to more frequencies available.
+GSM-1800 frequencies can carry more traffic than GSM-900 due to more frequencies available.
 But GSM-1800 has high propogation losses so more number of sites are required (approx.1.5~2 times that of GSM-900).

 Carrier Frequency Assignment Bandwidth